 They are the pillars of nation-building process because they help to influence the next generation to become morally, socially and psychologically responsible citizens in our societies and by extension, the nation.

 They trigger visions, develop building blocks, and catalyze actions to build the world to come.

 It is therefore worrying to observe how in spite of all the invaluable roles that the teachers play as captured above, they seem to be left out in critical decision making process regarding education.

 We also consider it unfathomable how the chairman of the National PTA is left out in this committee and yet the chairman of the PTA of Accra Senior High Girls is part of the committee.

 We are asking how representative will his views be since he is representing just an association of a specific school?

-This decision again we also consider disrespectful to the leadership of the National PTA which must be checked now.
-We want to state categorically that, we are not in any way questioning the integrity and experience of the men and women in the committee.
+This decision again we also consider disrespectful to the leadership of the national PTA which must be checked now.
+We want to state categorical that, we are not in anyway questioning the integrity and experience of the men and women in the committee.

 Anything short of these useful suggestions is likely to compromise the outcome of the committee.